Salesforce-FTL-Capstone-Pod/Securitea/planning/project_plan.md

 ## Problem Statement and Description

 The internet is a vast and growing environment used by everyone in the world.
 From big coorperations to a child playing games, these users are all subject to Malware, Phishing, and Social Engineering Attacks.
-With our website, Securitea, users will be able to gain the knowlege and understanding of how to be safe on the internet through an immersive and easy to use experience.
+With our website, SecuriTEA, users will be able to gain the knowlege and understanding of how to be safe on the internet through an immersive and easy to use experience.

 ## User Roles and Personas